readthedocs/readthedocs.org/docs/supported-tools.rst

 your builds may start failing and you will need to upgrade in order to receive support.
 For :doc:`/commercial/index` we provide an extended support of six months after the official end of support date.

-For tools that define an EOL date, we try to follow that date for our policy.
+- For tools that define an :term:`EOL <End Of Life>` date, we try to follow that date for our policy.
-For tools that release their versions incrementally without an EOL date, we choose a date based on: the release of mayor versions (versions with breaking changes), the date since it was last updated, and its usage on our platform.
+- For tools that release their versions incrementally without an EOL date, we choose a date based on:

+  - The release versions with breaking changes (mayor versions).
+  - The date since it was last updated.
+  - And its usage on our platform.

 .. note::

-   Some recent versions may be supported, but aren't listed on these tables (specially minor updates from supported versions), contact us if you have doubts.
+   Some recent versions may be supported, but aren't listed on these tables (specially minor updates from supported versions).
+   Contact us if you have doubts.

 Default dependencies
 --------------------